 This policy outlines the teaching, organisation and management of PSHE taught and learnt at Covingham Park Primary School.
-PSHE will become a statutory subject in September 2020, statute such as
+PSHE became a statutory subject in September 2020.

-The Human Rights Act, Education Act 2002 and The Equality Act 2010 alongside national guidance, such as Working together to Safeguard Children and Keeping Children Safe in Education, DfE Relationships Education, Relationships and Sex Education (RSE) and Health Education Draft statutory guidance for governing bodies, proprietors, head teachers, principals, senior leadership teams, teachers.
-February 2019 have had a significant influence over this policy.
+The Human Rights Act, Education Act 2002 and The Equality Act 2010 alongside national guidance, such as Working together to Safeguard Children and Keeping Children Safe in Education, have had a significant influence over this policy.